PrideCraft/Public-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 (Replace this text)

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior: (remove unused steps please)
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'